Welcome to my website!

 My Experience

-• Am used to working with people in the first few weeks after a sudden death or suspected suicide, experiencing raw grief.
+I am used to working with raw grief from people in the first few weeks after a sudden death or suspected suicide, and everything that brings with it.

-• Have lived experience of a family member with autism and ADHD and everything that brings.
+Have lived experience of a family member with autism and ADHD and everything that brings.

-• Have experience and training for counselling people that live with MS (Multiple Sclerosis) and understand the anxiety and worries a long-term medical diagnosis can bring.
+Have experience and training for counselling people that live with MS (Multiple Sclerosis) and understand the anxiety and worries a long-term medical diagnosis can bring.

 The Person-Centred Approach is a talking therapy that does not assign homework and has as its core values that a therapist should be empathic, non-judgemental, genuine whilst being fully present and actively listening as well as recognising that the client is an expert on themselves.
 I aim to bring all of these aspects to our sessions as well as empowering you to make the changes you would like to.